abdelrahamn1/landio-page/README.md

 ### JavaScript:
   .make this page dynamic to make user interact with it , like click buttons , login page , send an e-mails and see links in footer.

+# notes:
+CSS files contain :
+- master file ...> the main file

+-all.main.css ....> file fonts return all things in page to defult

+-normailize ...> this like a global rules in css like [remove all text decoration in "a" tags]